len-ro/git-jira-hook/README.md

 This work as following:
 - When a user writes a commit message in git it used the name of a JIRA issue in the format PROJECT_CODE-PROJECT_NUMBER (ie. JVIN-7893).
 Multiple issues separated by comma are supported.
 Each will be updated.
 - On push the server post-receive hook updates the corresponding JIRA issue via REST API.
-- The issue custom field will be updated to contain (note that this contains JIRA wiki code)
+- The issue custom field will be updated to contain (note that this is JIRA wiki code)
 ```
 *short_hash*/branch_name - commiter_name on short_date
 commit_message
 - list of files modified
 ----
 ```

+## Experimental

+Please do some tests before messing with your git server.
+The [post-receive](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) cannot dammage or block the commit:

+> This script can’t stop the push process, but the client doesn’t disconnect until it has completed, so be careful if you try to do anything that may take a long time.

+but when working on the git server some attention is needed.
+See bellow on how to test on your local copy of the repository.

 ## Prerequisites